 Course-by-arrangement is a Southern New Hampshire University course appearing in the university catalog and required in the student's academic program of study, yet extraordinary circumstances prevent the student from enrolling in the course when it is normally offered.
-Courseby- arrangement is available to Southern New Hampshire University undergraduates, in both the day and continuing education divisions, who are unable to obtain a required course during the normal registration and scheduling process.
+Course-by-arrangement is available to Southern New Hampshire University undergraduates, who are unable to obtain a required course during the normal registration and scheduling process.

-Continuing education students must review the master course schedules of area centers to verify that the required course is not being offered.
+School of Professional and Continuing Education students must review the master course schedules of area centers to verify that the required course is not being offered.